opulo-inc/docs/docs/guides/diy-v4/2-ohai/index.md

 - All torque spec references
     - If you have a torque driver, it's great to use the spec recommended, but you should also be just fine tightening things down very well in general.
 - Check `top-camera` focus
     - You can skip this step.
-We focus every camera before shipping them out, and you can fine tune the actual focus on the machine after it's been assembled
+We focus every camera before shipping them out, and you can fine tune the actual focus on the machine after it's been assembled.
-    - v4 cameras also do not have a screw for focusing, there's a locking grease used to hold the focus, so you can just turn the lens with a bit of force
+    - v4 cameras also do not have a screw for focusing, there's a locking grease used to hold the focus, so you can just turn the lens with a bit of force.
 - Prepare NEMA-17-stepper-motor for x-linear-axis
     - Don't bother with the jig; it's approximately 10mm between the pulley and the motor front face, and it's easy to adjust the pulley position after you have the belt run and tensioned as well.
     - Don't worry about the torque spec either; it's good to have one, but tightening it down really well (without stripping) will also work alright.